Betty Noël

-Betty Noël (born 1 September 1988) is a French-born Luxembourger footballer who plays as a defender for Division 2 Feminine club VGA Saint-Maur (France) and the Luxembourg women's national team.
+Betty Noël (born 1 September 1988) is a French-born Luxembourger footballer who plays as a defender for Dames Ligue 1 club Bettembourg and the Luxembourg women's national team.
 Noël started playing football as a child in Australia.
 Back to France she joined the under 16 team of VGA Saint-Maur, before joining the reserve team of Paris Saint-Germain.
 She then played in Division 2 in Issy-les-Moulineaux (France) before getting a severe knee injury.
 After surgery, Noël joined Division 2 Tremblay FC and RC Saint-Denis (France).

 International career

 Noël made her senior debut for Luxembourg on 9 November 2019 during a 0–5 friendly loss to Kosovo.
 She started the game against Bulgaria women's national football team on the 20 September 2020 as the captain of the team.